 “Do you realize that’s how you’re treating me?” she says with no malice.
 My brow furrows.

 “No, I would never treat you that way, Butterfly…” I begin.

-“You forgot something, Christian,” she says looking up at me.
+“You forgot something, Christian,” she says, looking up at me.
 “You should also see the woman who survived all of that, the woman who came through that without being mad at the world, the woman who became a doctor and is now helping other people with their problems and issues.
-You don’t give me enough credit because you are holding me to the same standard of these other women you have been with, and I’m nothing like them—not even close.
+You don’t give me enough credit because you’re holding me to the same standard of these other women you’ve been with, and I’m nothing like them—not even close.
 Christian, you’ve got to understand that or…” She drops her head and doesn’t finish the sentence.

 “Ana?”
 My voice betrays every bit of uncertainty that I feel.
 “Baby?”
 She still won’t answer me or look at me.
 She sighs and wrings the water out of her underwear before hanging them to dry.
 “Ana, are you trying to tell me that we can’t be together?”